Blunt (cannabis)

 A blunt is a cigar that has been hollowed out and filled with cannabis.
-It is rolled with the tobacco-leaf "wrap", usually from an inexpensive cigar, or any other wrap that isn’t a joint paper that has glue.
+It is rolled with the tobacco-leaf "wrap", usually from an inexpensive cigar, or any other wrap that is not a joint paper that has glue.
 A blunt is different from a joint, which uses rolling papers.

+Tobacco-free "blunt wraps" are available.
+These are made from hemp, banana leaf, palm leaf and other fibers.